Connecticut Labor Laws Guide

 Overtime exceptions and exemptions in Connecticut

-Employees should always try to be well-informed about their rights and responsibilities, to be rightfully compensated for their work.
-Employers should do the same, to ensure they are abiding by relevant labor laws.
+Employees should always strive to be well-informed about their rights and responsibilities; this way, they can ensure they’re rightfully compensated for their work.
+Employers should also do the same to ensure they are complying with relevant labor laws.

-Apart from the fact that more than 8 hours per day doesn't automatically count as overtime in Connecticut, employees should also know the following — employers are not required to compensate overtime rate for work during the weekends and holidays.
+Apart from the fact that more than 8 hours per day doesn’t automatically count as overtime in Connecticut, employees should also know the following — employers aren’t required to compensate at an overtime rate for work during the weekends and holidays.

-Following the federal requirements on the overtime exemptions, 4 main categories of employees are exempt from overtime laws — provided they earn at least $684 per week.
-Such employees are also called the White Collar employees.
+Following federal requirements for overtime exemptions, 4 main categories of employees are exempt from overtime laws — provided they earn at least $684 per week.
+Such employees are also referred to as white-collar employees.

 1. Administration — non-manual work related to business operations, management policies, or administrative training (spending no more than 20% of the time on activities that are unrelated to the position) — such as accountants, HR team members, market research analysts, etc.